Lectionary Bible Studies and Sermons

 v12.
 Israel's high priest offered a series of animal sacrifices before entering the tabernacle's inner sanctuary and passing through to the Holy of Holies.
 Jesus, on the other hand, has offered his own blood-sacrifice; he gave himself up to the cross.
 Unlike the sacrifices of Israel's high priest, Jesus' sacrifice achieves an eternal salvation and so he has entered the Holy of Holies without the need to move out again and repeat the sacrifice.
 Jesus' high priestly sacrificial work is complete and so he now dwells permanently in God's presence.

 v13.
-The old sacrificial system, with its shedding of blood, ashing, sprinkling of blood or sprinkling of the water of purification, had only a limited affect.
+The old sacrificial system, with its shedding of blood, ashing, sprinkling of blood, or sprinkling of the water of purification, had only a limited effect.
 The sacrificial system could only deal with cultic impurity caused by the inadvertent breaking of the law.
 Ritual cleansing (the writer uses the word "sanctify", but only in a limited sense), for example, could purify a person where they had come into contact with a corpse.
-So the system could make a person "outwardly clean", but was quite unable to deal with the stain of sin wilfully committed.
+So, the system could make a person "outwardly clean", but was quite unable to deal with the stain of sin wilfully committed.
 The problem is, we have all knowingly broken God's perfect law.

 The one true sacrifice